NgModules help organize an application into cohesive blocks of functionality.

 Components in external modules continue to receive the instance created for the application root.

 A list of supporting modules.

-A component template can reference another component, directive or pipe on two conditions: either the referenced class is declared in this module or the class was imported from another module.
+A component template can reference another component, directive, or pipe when the referenced class is declared in this module or the class was imported from another module.